-Students will be introduced to four general areas of study including carpentry, electrical wiring, plumbing, and masonry in this course.
-Students will design, build, and test scale model structures and work with projects that help them to understand the jobs of architects, carpenters, electricians, plumbers, surveyors, contractors, masons, design engineers, and a variety of other construction careers.
+Students will be introduced to three general areas of study including carpentry, electrical wiring, and plumbing in this course.
+Students will design, build, and test scale model structures and work with projects that help them to understand the jobs of architects, carpenters, electricians, plumbers, surveyors, contractors, design engineers, and a variety of other construction careers.
 Maximum number of students per class 20.

-BUILDING TRADES 1 A & B (8240A, 8240B), Grade 11, Heritage High, 1st & 2nd Sem., One Credit per Sem.
+BUILDING TRADES I A & B (8240A, 8240B), Grade 11, Heritage High, $1^{\rm st}$ & $2^{\rm nd}$ Sem., One Credit per Sem.